Zoning: United Kingdom

 Planning applications can differ greatly in scale, from airports and new towns to minor modifications to individual houses.
 In order to prevent local authorities from being overwhelmed by high volumes of small-scale applications from individual householders, a separate system of permitted development has been introduced.
 Permitted development rules are largely form-based, but in the absence of zoning, are applied at the national level.
 Examples include allowing a two-storey extension up to three metres at the rear of a property, extensions up to 50% of the original width at each side, and certain types of outbuildings in the garden, provided that no more than 50% of the land area is built over.
 These are appropriately sized for a typical three bedroom semi-detached property, but must be applied across a wide variety of housing types, from small terraces, to larger detached properties and manor houses.

 In August 2020, the UK Government published a consultation document called Planning for the Future.
-The proposals hint at a move toward zoning, with areas given a Growth, Renewal or Protected designation, with the possibility of "sub-areas within each category", although the document doesn't elaborate on what the details of these might be.
+The proposals hinted at a move toward zoning in England, with areas given a Growth, Renewal or Protected designation, with the possibility of "sub-areas within each category", although the document did not elaborate on what the details of these might have been.
+Nothing was done with these proposals and following the 2024 general election there are no plans for the UK to adopt zoning within its planning system.

 United States

 Under the police power rights, state governments may exercise over private real property.
 With this power, special laws and regulations have long been made restricting the places where particular types of business can be carried on.
 In 1904, Los Angeles established the nation's first land-use restrictions for a portion of the city.
 New York City adopted the first zoning regulations to apply city-wide in 1916.

 The constitutionality of zoning ordinances was upheld by the U.S. Supreme Court in the 1926 case Village of Euclid, Ohio v.
 Ambler Realty Co.
 Among large populated cities in the United States, Houston is unique in having no zoning ordinances.
-Rather, land use is regulated by other means.
+The city instead has a proliferation of private deed restrictions and retains government regulations like minimum lot size and setbacks.